 Type Steps Beach or GastroPark Rincon into your GPS

-From the beach I headed to Gastropark Rincon.
+From the beach, I headed to Gastropark Rincon.
 This cute area is full of awesome food trucks with choices for drinks and food.
 I chose to eat at Plantanas which served every dish with plantains.
 So good!
-They are open late here too so if you’re staying in Rincon, it’s the perfect spot late night.
+They are open late here too so if you’re staying in Rincon, it’s the perfect spot late at night.